gabriel/swiftui-routes/README.md

 )
 ```

-## Example: Multiple Packages
+## Multiple packages

-Let packages A and B register their own routes without tight coupling:
+Share a single `Routes` instance across packages without creating cyclical dependencies by letting each package contribute its own registrations.
+The app (or shell target) owns the `Routes` instance and passes it to package-level helpers.

 ```swift
 import PackageA